More of the Same: Persistent Representational Harms Under Increased Representation: Introduction

 \section{Introduction}

 The existence of social biases and representational harms in the outputs of language models and generative AI systems is well documented \cite{cheng2023marked,rudinger2018gender,zhao2018gender}.
 As a result, a number of benchmarks and evaluations have been created to measure social biases.
-These methods rely on templates specifying social groups \cite{caliskan2017semantics}, sentences containing specific stereotypes \cite{nadeem2020stereoset,nangia2020crows}, or observing the marked words that result from prompting specific social groups \cite{cheng2023marked}.
-Although these methods give insights into the nature of existing social biases and representational harms, they do not provide insight into whether these social biases proliferate when social groups are not prompted, which is troubling as most usage of generative AI does not specify a social group as such representational harms may proliferate and current benchmarks and evaluations would not capture this.
-In this work, we study representational harms in the output of language models when demographics are not explicitly prompted.
+These methods typically rely on templates specifying social groups \cite{caliskan2017semantics,cheng2023marked}, or sentences containing specific stereotypes \cite{nadeem2020stereoset,nangia2020crows}.
+Although these methods give insights into the nature of existing social biases and representational harms, they do not provide insight into whether these social biases proliferate when social groups are not prompted, which is troubling, as most usage of generative AI does not specify a social group.
+In this work, we develop the GAS(P) evaluation methodology for surfacing representational differences in how groups are represented in text without specifying the group in the prompt.
+We then apply this evaluation methodology to the gender and occupation context to study representational harms in the output of large language models.